Pieter-Steyn de Wet

 Pieter-Steyn de Wet (born 8 January 1991) is a South African rugby union player for Floirac in the French Fédérale 1.
 His usual position is fly-half.

 De Wet attended the prestigious Paarl Gymnasium where he formed part of the 2008 1st XV which ended unbeaten and top of the SA schools log.
 They also destroyed the biggest winning margin record (35–8) in their annual interschools fixture against Paarl Boys' High.
 A fixture that is regarded as the biggest schoolboy match in the world, attracting crowds from across the globe.

-After finishing school, he joined Western Province where he won the u19 Currie Cup with a star studded team filled with future Springboks including Siya Kolisi, Damian de Allende, Eben Etsebeth, Frans Malherbe, Nizaam Carr, Scarra Ntubeni.
+After finishing school, he joined Western Province where he won the u19 Currie Cup with a team filled with future Springboks including Siya Kolisi, Damian de Allende, Eben Etsebeth, Frans Malherbe, Nizaam Carr, Scarra Ntubeni.

 After a successful 2010 season with Western Province he agreed terms with SA u/20 coach Pine Pienaar to join the Free State Cheetahs.
 Pieter enjoyed an extended run in the Cheetahs’ junior- and Vodacom Cup teams and was included in the 2012 senior Currie Cup squad while still under 21.
 He represented the Shimlas in the 2013 Varsity Cup season making six appearances.
 He also previously made four substitute appearances for the Free State Cheetahs during the 2012 Vodacom Cup.